naveenkumarah/Java-SSL-Certificate/README.md

 keytool -v -importkeystore -srckeystore temp_PKCS_file.pkcs12 -srcstoretype PKCS12 -destkeystore JKS_file.jks -deststoretype JKS

-Note:- use the same password for both the commands when it prompts.
+Note:- use the same password for both the commands when it prompts .
+  The generated JKS file can be used for ssl connection or hosting the server as https.